MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/locationcriterion.md

 With location criterions, you can choose to show ads to potential customers in, searching for, or viewing pages about:
 *  All available countries/regions
-*  Selected cities, zip codes, metro areas, states/provinces, and countries/regions
+*  Selected cities, postal codes, metro areas, counties, states/provinces, and countries/regions

 Each location criterion defines a location code for the accompanying criterion bid adjustment.